luiszugasti/ryersonbikes.com/content/_index.md

 # Ryerson University Bike Club

-## The Ryerson Cycling Club aims to bring all Ryersonian Cyclists together on social rides, expeditions and more, across the city and beyond.
+## The Ryerson Cycling Club aims to bring all Ryersonian Cyclists together on social rides, expeditions and more, across the city of Toronto and beyond.